The following is a lightly edited transcript.

 1. The Drama of Christ and His Church

 And I base it on verse 32.
 This mystery is profound.
 He just said they leave mother and father and join one flesh.
-This mystery is profound, I’m saying it refers to Christ and the church.
-I’m saying marriage refers to Christ and the church.
-I’m saying marriage means Christ and the church.
-Its clear you cannot marry and unbeliever.
-But you also can make a lot dumb mistakes inside the household of faith by marrying people that don’t get that.
+The mystery is profound: Marriage refers to Christ and the church.
+It’s clear you cannot marry an unbeliever.
+But you also can make a lot of dumb mistakes inside the household of faith by marrying people that don’t get that.
 They don’t get that.
 Don’t go there.
 Be single the rest of your life.
-Singleness by the way is a very high calling.
+Singleness, by the way, is a very high calling.
 That’s another whole seminar I’d love to talk about.

-I wrote a book on marriage called This Momentary Marriage: A Parable of Permanence because there’s no marriage in heaven being in marriage or giving in marriage, but are like angels in the sky (Matthew 22:30).
+I wrote a book on marriage called This Momentary Marriage: A Parable of Permanence because there’s no marriage in heaven (Matthew 22:30).
 So it’s a momentary thing.
 Little brief window here where you get to married.
 And I got two chapters in there on singleness — that’s how important I think singleness is in the church today.

 2. Imitating Christ and the Church: Headship and Submission